Updated on November 26, 2022

 The episode “Heatwave Holiday” sees Garfield get the idea of pretending it’s winter to take his mind off a massive July heat wave.
 Jon and Odie get into the spirit as well, and start hanging up Christmas decorations.

-Arbuckle’s neighbors think he’s just putting up his Christmas decorations early, and start to do the same.
+Jon’s neighbors think he’s just putting up his Christmas decorations early, and start to do the same.
 This leads to the entire town decorating for the holidays five months early.
 Jon, Garfield, and Odie are surprised, but decide to roll with it and exchange Christmas gifts… at least until the city government declares (after an investigation) it’s actually July.

 Rudolph and Frosty’s Christmas in July

-“Rudolph and Frosty’s Christmas in July” was a 1979 movie by Rankin-Bass.
+“Rudolph and Frosty’s Christmas in July” is a 1979 movie by Rankin-Bass.
 It was an attempt to turn the “Christmas in July” concept into a theatrical film.
 Unfortunately, the effort didn’t succeed.
 Wikipedia says the film was only released theatrically overseas; it debuted in the US on ABC in late November.

 The plot focuses on Rudolph and Frosty trying to save a seaside circus from foreclosure over the Fourth of July holiday.
 They also fight a wintry-themed villain.